ibm-cloud-docs/Cloudant/offerings/bluemix.md

 ### Dedicated hardware plan

-You can optionally run your Standard plan instances on a dedicated hardware environment in any [{{site.data.keyword.IBM}} data center ![External link icon](../images/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud-computing/bluemix/data-centers) for a monthly fee.
-You purchase a single dedicated hardware plan for a given location and can provision one or more Standard plan instances on it.
+As an alternative, you can run your Standard plan instances on a dedicated hardware environment in any [{{site.data.keyword.IBM}} data center ![External link icon](../images/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud-computing/bluemix/data-centers) for a monthly fee.
+You purchase a single dedicated hardware plan for a specific location and can provision one or more Standard plan instances on it.
 This plan is necessary for HIPAA compliance and must be selected at provisioning time.

-Note that the Dedicated Hardware plan is not available to {{site.data.keyword.Bluemix_notm}} Dedicated customers and is only available for {{site.data.keyword.Bluemix_notm}}
+The Dedicated Hardware plan is not available to {{site.data.keyword.Bluemix_notm}} Dedicated customers and is only available for {{site.data.keyword.Bluemix_notm}} Public customers.
-Public customers.
+{: tip}

 ## Provisioned throughput capacity
 {: #provisioned-throughput-capacity}
-Throughput provision is identified and measured as one of three kinds of events:
+Throughput provision is identified and measured as one of the following types of events:

 1. A lookup,
     which is a read of a specific document,